mbilal-x/frontendmentor_P4_faq-accordion-card-main/README.md

 I learned why relative units are so useful.
 After I moved on to making the desktop design, I had to reset all margin and padding properties, here I hoped I had used *rem* instead of *px* everywhere.
 I also didn't know how to use *querySelectorAll* is only had some practice with *querySelector*, that's why only the 1st question is working on click.

-update: I have updated the js logic
+ -> update: I have updated the js logic

-To see how you can add code snippets, see below:

 ```js